Child Support FAQs

 You have the right to see your children.

 You are entitled to visit your child even if you don’t pay.
 However, if you don’t pay child support, a judge can find you in contempt of court for disobeying its order, and as a result you might need to follow a court ordered payment plan, pay a fine, have tax refunds or paychecks garnished, have your license revoked, and as a last result, face incarceration.
-If a parent doesn’t pay, the other parent can file for a motion for contempt to make someone pay.
+If a parent doesn’t pay, the other parent can file a motion for contempt to make someone pay.
 Sometimes, failure to pay child support can bring about criminal charges.
 At this time in Missouri, the child support obligation does not stop during time periods a parent is incarcerated.
 PPS may request a modification if they are incarcerated for more than 180 days.

 You have the right to have parenting plans and visitations enforced.